 If you or a loved one has experienced any of these symptoms, it’s time to get help.

-- Cognitive therapy – This is a type of talk therapy that helps you recognize ways of thinking that are keeping you stuck in the trauma rather than being able to move past it.
-Cognitive therapy focuses on changing negative or inaccurate ways of perceiving normal situations.
+- Cognitive Behavioral Therapy (CBT) – This is a type of talk therapy that assess faulty thinking perpetuating PTSD symptoms.
+CBT focuses on changing negative or inaccurate ways of perceiving normal situations.

 - Exposure therapy – This helps the person struggling with PTSD safely face what is frightening.
-Exposure therapy helps victims learn to cope with their memories in healthy ways and often uses virtual reality programs that let the patient re-enter the setting where the trauma was experienced.
+Exposure therapy helps victims learn to process with their memories in healthy ways and coping with the accompanying emotions.
+It often uses virtual reality programs to let the patient re-enter the setting where the trauma was experienced.

 - Eye movement desensitization and reprocessing (EMDR) – This treatment combines exposure therapy with guided eye movements that help you process traumatic memories and change your response to them.

 Medications can also help in the treatment of PTSD.
 Antidepressants, anti-anxiety medications and medication used to specifically suppress nightmares may be helpful for some people.
-It is important to combine medication with talk-therapy treatments so that the person struggling can gain control of their emotions and memories in healthy ways.
+It is important to combine medication with talk-therapy treatments so that individuals can gain control of their emotions and memories in healthy ways.